This page is designed to give you an overview of how the Police Commissioner conducts her business and the key mechanisms for delivering her work.

 The Commissioner has a statutory duty to publish an Annual Report every year detailing her progress against her Police and Crime Plan.

 This report gives the public and the Police and Crime Panel the opportunity to review her activities and work and provide their feedback.
-Take a look at the Commissioner's Annual Reports here.
+Take a look at the each Commissioner's Annual Reports since she was elected here.

-All of these processes result in the publication of minutes or reports on the website of the Police and Crime Commissioner, and are available for public scrutiny.
+All of these processes result in the publication of minutes or reports on this website, and are available for public scrutiny.

 These six scrutiny mechanisms are: